We offer two sessions each year, one in June and one in January.

 Students who do not receive financial support from the USPAS may choose to attend one week or both weeks of the session at their discretion.
 Students residing in the U.S. who receive financial support from the USPAS must enroll in their courses for credit.
 If the hosting university will award credit for a one-week course then students are permitted to receive financial support and attend a single one-week course.
 If, however, the hosting university will not award credit for a single one-week course, students must attend both weeks of the session to qualify for financial support.
 International scholarship students may attend only one 1-week course.

 To be considered, a hotel must first respond positively to a general solicitation.
 There are many criteria used to determine which hotel is selected for each USPAS session.
 The hotel must have enough sleeping rooms for our participants and must have enough meeting room space for our classes, labs, meals and study.
 Cost of the sleeping rooms and meals is an important consideration.
 Location including proximity to accelerator centers and local transportation options plays a role as well.
-Because class and study hours are long in our intensive school sessions and all classes share the Computer Lab, Study and dining rooms, we find that sessions function better if we keep the entire group of students and instructors together.
+Because class and study hours are long in our intensive school sessions and all classes share the Study and dining rooms, we find that sessions function better if we keep the entire group of students and instructors together.
 We also believe that networking and discussions between instructors and students, and between students themselves, is a very important part of the USPAS.
 For all of those reasons we do our best to avoid splitting classes or sleeping rooms among multiple hotels.

 Our winter session coincides with academic terms at most universities so it is not generally possible to find university classroom space or dormitory rooms in the winter.
 It is occasionally possible for the summer session to be held on university campuses and employ dormitories.
+We regularly explore this option.
 However past experience has shown us that it is not always the best option for a multitude of reasons ranging from typical university summer maintenance/construction schedules, lack of parking, safety concerns since our Study and Labs are open until midnight, inadequate or too spread-out facilities and lack of air conditioning.
 We have also found that dorm rooms are generally not cheaper than asking students to share hotel rooms and dormitories often open complications with students needing to pack essentials (bed linens etc).
 Over the years we have found that it is preferable to have the entire program located within a single hotel/conference facility.

 Textbooks that have been used in past USPAS courses are listed in Books Used in USPAS Courses.
 USPAS generally provides one textbook per class selected at the instructors’ discretion.
 Archived Course Materials also can provide a wealth of information on topics of interest.